yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     ```
     >**Note:** Kindly refresh the screen incase you encounter any error message and perform the above step again.

-4. The model will likely respond with an answer to satisfy the prompt, split into a numbered list.
-This is a good response, but not what we're looking for.
+4. The model will probably provide a satisfactory response to the prompt, presented as a numbered list.
+While this is a decent answer, it doesn't meet our specific needs.
 5. Next, update the system message to include instructions `You are an AI assistant helping write python code.
 Complete the app based on provided comments`.
 Click **Save** and subsequently click on **Continue**.
 6. Format the instructions as python comments.
 Send the following prompt to the model.